PrinciplesDotDev/principles/iterate-in-thens.md

 ## Content

-Iterating on tasks by focusing on one chunk of work is generally better than trying to do too many things at once.
+Iterating on tasks by focusing on one chunk of work is better than trying to do too many things at once.

-A example task may be to upgrade 3 cores libraries that 10 applications use.
+A example task is to upgrade 3 cores libraries that 10 applications use.
+Here are 3 approaches below:

-### Iterating with an "ANDs" approach:
+### Iterating with an "ANDs" approach (not recommended):

 Go to the first application
 update library 1 **AND** 2 **AND** 3 at the same time **THEN** move on to the next application.

-The complexity arises through having to work with lots of different changes which can be as follows:
+The complexity arises through having to work with lots of different changes which can look like as follows:

-* steps required to update 3 libraries.
+* Steps required to update 3 libraries.
-* bugs arising from changing 3 libraries.
+* Bugs arising from changing 3 libraries.
 * The complex interactions that may arise from changing 3 libraries at the same time.
 * Identifying which library a bug came from.

+There is much to keep in mind with this approach.

 ### Iterating in "THENs" approach:

 Go to the first application
 update library 1
-**THEN** move onto to next application
+**THEN** move onto to the next application

 This approach greatly focuses the context on an individual library and all the associated bugs or changes required.